hobert-rj/canvas-web-paint/README.md

 - **Initializing `#paintPage` Programmatically**: Implement the ability to initialize the paint application programmatically by providing a function that sets up the paint environment when called.

 Feel free to open an issue or submit a pull request with your contributions.
-Your contributions will play a significant role in the growth and improvement of the HR Paint App.
+Your contributions will play a significant role in the growth and improvement of the canvas-web-paint.

 ## License